3mdeb/openpower-coreboot-docs/devnotes/mss_vpd.md

 makes the rounding algorithm used in the header even less accurate.
 The actual size of data is always smaller than the one written in the header so if code allocates buffer based on the size reported there it should never overflow, but it may unnecessarily waste some memory.
+During build, `talos-xml` is downloaded to `talos-op-build/output/build/machine-xml-<hash>`.

 Binary VPD file is created along with [blackbird-MEMD.tvpd](https://git.raptorcs.com/git/blackbird-vpd/tree/mainboard/blackbird-MEMD.tvpd)
 (yes, Talos uses VPD from Blackbird, see README in `talos-xml/memd_binaries`).